Detectives find cause of Tiger Woods crash but won’t reveal

 “We have reached out to Tiger Woods and his personnel,” Villanueva said.
 “There’s some privacy issues on releasing information on the investigation so we’re going to ask them if they waive the privacy and then we will be able to do a full release on all the information regarding the accident.”

-Woods’ agent at Excel Sports, Mark Steinberg, did not immediately respond to an email.
+Woods’ agent at Excel Sports, Mark Steinberg, did not respond to an email Wednesday.

 “We have all the contents of the black box, we’ve got everything,” Villanueva said.
 “It’s completed, signed, sealed and delivered.
 However, we can’t release it without the permission of the people involved in the collision.”

+“When we are able, we intend to release the information learned during the traffic collision investigation” that involved Woods, the tweet stated.

+The section of state cod e cited by the sheriff’s department does not govern the release of the information outside the so-called “accident reports.”
+It says those reports must be confidential but can be disclosed “to any person who may have a proper interest therein.”

-Greg Risling, a spokesperson for the Los Angeles County district attorney, said in an email Wednesday that no complaints against Woods had been filed through their office regarding the crash.
+Greg Risling, a spokesperson for the Los Angeles County district attorney, said in an email Wednesday that no felony or misdemeanor complaints against Woods had been filed through their office regarding the crash.

 Villanueva’s statement about privacy issues did not make sense to Joseph Giacalone, a professor at the John Jay College of Criminal Justice and a retired New York City Police Department sergeant, who has criticized the sheriff’s response to the Woods incident from the start.